lfr/lfr.github.io/fun/_posts/2021-2-16-journey-to-functional-wonderland.md

 ![splash](/assets/glow.3x3x3.png)

 <div class="message">
-  This article has been re-written, most of the original content is now in the next article.
+  This article has been re-written, most of the original content has been moved to the next article.
 </div>

 Wandering developer, your next adventure awaits, and I know you're ready because you've been ready since you wrote your first line of code.